Guarantees for Spontaneous Synchronization on Random Geometric Graphs: The Random Geometric Graph on the Sphere

-Our proof strategy is to verify that the three conditions in Theorem \ref{thm:kassabovetal} are satisfied for $G(n,p,d)$ in the regime above.
-We start by collecting a few preliminary results for random graphs.
-The first one is a standard fact, but we could not locate the exact statement in the literature. \begin{lemma} Let $A$ be the adjacency matrix of a graph sampled from the $G(n,p)$ with i.i.d Bernoulli $p$ random variables above the diagonal.
+Our proof strategy is to verify that the three conditions from Theorem \ref{thm:kassabovetal} are satisfied for $G(n,p,d)$ in the regime of Theorem \ref{MainThm_1}.
+We start by collecting a few preliminary results about random graphs.
+The first one is a standard fact, but we could not locate the exact statement in the literature, so we include here a short proof. \begin{lemma} Let $A$ be the adjacency matrix of a graph sampled from the $G(n,p)$.
 Suppose that $np>\log(n)$.
-Then there exist absolute constants $K,c>0$ such that, with probability at least $1-e^{-t^2/c}$,
+Then, there exist absolute constants $K,c>0$ such that, with probability at least $1-e^{-t^2/c}$,